AntonioDehesa/tilop/README.md

 ### Sources:
 * Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

+## Day 150: Feb 17 2022
+### Today's progress:

+Continued with the data course.
+Installed Anaconda, going through the basics of python, and completed up to 8% of the course. going fast, apparenly

+### Sources:
+* Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu
 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla